FOREWORD BY THE RECTOR

 The number of pupils taking this subject average around twelve per year and this enables the staff to give individual guidance.

-During the first year, pupils will cover the core content that includes exposure to modern technologies and the use of computers in industry and as a tool for drawing and research.
-Basic making skills using a variety of materials will be taught.
+During the first year, pupils will cover the core content that includes exposure to modern technologies and the use of computers in industry.
+Pupils will also use CAD programmes on computers to generate drawings, and spend time in the workshops acquiring experience and skills in working with a variety of materials.

-In the second year, pupils will specialize in either Graphic Products.
+In the second year, pupils will specialize in either Graphic Products or Product Design.
 They will undertake a coursework project in an area of interest that should coincide with their chosen specialization.

-Design Technology is a complimentary subject to Mathematics, Physics, Chemistry, Biology, Geography, Business Studies and Art at ‘AS’ or ‘A’ Level
+Design Technology is a complimentary subject to Mathematics, Physics, Geography, Business Studies and Art at ‘AS’ or ‘A’ Level

 The assessment for the ‘A’ Level involves two written examinations and one course work project.
-One paper will examine the core, the second, the specialism opted for.
-The project portfolio may be useful in gaining admission to Design courses at university.
+One paper will examine the core, the second, the specialized area chosen by the pupil.
+Some pupils use their design portfolios to help in gaining admission to Design courses at Colleges and Universities.

 The subject meets the needs of pupils ranging from those who are perhaps not yet sure about their specialist areas and those who wish to enter Interior, Graphic, Architectural, Product or Industrial Design.
 It will also be useful in any of the Engineering fields

 The Department has a team of qualified and experienced teachers for the subject, and there are excellent resources in terms of textbooks.
 The school library houses DVDs, videos and reference books on a number of topics, and the department itself is building up a similar resource base.